 4) In any event the liability of MSG Sport Ltd., will be limited to the price paid for entry to the cancelled event and no claims for consequential loss will be entertained.

 HOW LONG IS A LAP?

-We use the olympic cross country race formula, which specifies a lap to be between 4 and 6 kilomtres in length.
+We use the Olympic cross-country race formula, which specifies a lap to be between 4 and 6 kilometres in length.
 In broad terms that represents approx 12 – 15 minutes per lap.

-If you are new to racing, we would recommend the fun category which for both male and female races lasts approximately 1 hour (2 or 3 laps).
-For all other categories race durations please read the British Cycling mountain biking rulebook.
+If you are new to racing, we would recommend Category 4 for males and Category 3 for female s which for both male and female races will last 1 hour (approx. 2 or 3 laps).

 HOW CAN I RACE FOR FREE?

 Race day is in two halves.
 If you want to race for free, simply marshal the half you are not racing in and we will organise a free entry for you.
 Alternatively, you can pressgang someone else to marshal for you and we will still issue a free entry.
 One per session (morning or afternoon).
 Email g at firstname.lastname@example.org if you are interested.

 DO YOU HAVE ANY TIPS FOR A FIRST TIME RACER?